alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-when-does-passing-wind-become-annulment-of-wudu.md

 hijri: Muharram 02, 1441 AH
 source: "Fatawa Al-lajnah Al-Da'imah no. 10450"
 category: [taharah, ablution]
-excerpt: "When does passing wind become an annulment of Wudu’ (ablution)?
+summary: "When does passing wind become an annulment of Wudu’ (ablution)?
 Is it by hearing a sound, detecting a smell, and feeling something, or only by hearing a sound or detecting a smell, excluding the feeling condition?
 Please explain this matter to me, may Allah grant you success, for I am confused."
 author: "Permanent Committee of KSA"
 muftis:
   chairman: